-The last part of the road is closed to vehicles.
-The peak lies in the National Park Pelister.
-4x4 required.
-At the summit there is a TV transmitter using an additionally guyed lattice steel mast as antenna tower and a monument of Dimitar Ilievski – Murato, the first Macedonian ever to climb the highest peak of the world, Mount Everest.
+Tucked away in the National Park Pelister, the road to the summit, also known as Pelister, is totally unpaved.
+A 4x4 vehicle is required.
+At the summit is a TV transmitter using an additionally guyed lattice steel mast as antenna tower and a monument of Dimitar Ilievski – Murato, the first Macedonian ever to climb the highest peak of the world, Mount Everest.
 He died on the descent of Mt.
 Everest.
-There are many excellent photo opportunities.
 The summit provides views of the Pelagonia valley, Lake Prespa, Nidže, Galičica, Jakupica, and the city of Bitola.
+The last part of the road is closed to private vehicles.

 How long is the road to Peristeri in North Macedonia?